mvallet91/JELAI/README.md

     - The user notebooks are based on the [Scipy-notebook](https://github.com/jupyter/docker-stacks/tree/main/images/scipy-notebook) image, including common packages for data science and machine learning.
     - The [Jupyterlab-pioneer](https://pypi.org/project/jupyterlab-pioneer/) Extension logs telemetry data from the user's interactions with the notebook.
     - The [Jupyter-chat](https://github.com/jupyterlab/jupyter-chat) Extension is used to integrate a chat interface into the notebook.
     - The `chat_interact.py` script is used to interact with the chatbot server by watching the chat files for changes and sending the messages to the chatbot server.
+Currently, the chatbot server is running in the host server, but it will be moved to the individual user containers in the future.
 - The chatbot server (in `history_app.py`) is a LangChain-based server that provides a REST API for the chatbot.
 It uses the Ollama server for the LLM.
     - The chatbot server also uses the FileChatMessageHistory class to store the chat history for each user.
 The chat history is stored in the `chat_histories` directory.
     - The chatbot server currently runs in the host server (it will be moved to the `jupyterhub` container in the future).